emse-sas/sca-ip/README.rst

 ===============================================================

 Our IP can be integrated to any Vivado block design as you can do why already existing IPs.
+To integrate an IP just add the directory containing the IP to your IP repositories.
 The IPs also provide various customization parameters that can be changed when adding the IP.

 More